 Checking whether currencies trade at a premium or discount is therefore crucial.
 Investors will pay a premium now to determine a price to buy a currency in the future if they anticipate it will increase in value.

 Frequently Asked Questions (FAQs)

 Answer: The forward premium is the amount by which the forward cost exceeds the spot price, expressed as a percentage.
-Suppose for the currency pair USD/INR, if the forward rate and spot rate is 2.5 and 2.0, respectively.
+Suppose for the currency pair USD/INR, the forward rate and spot rate are 2.5 and 2.0, respectively.
 Thus, the forward premium will be 20.

 Answer: If one currency is worth more than another currency in the future, it is said to be at a forward premium.
 Conversely, if one money is worth less than another currency in the future, it is said to be at a forward discount.
 The premium is the amount by which the forward price of a currency exceeds the spot price, while the discount is the amount by which the spot price exceeds the forward price.